BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 for a complete forced refresh.
 The `data_version` parameter returned by the `/api/mobile/dataVersion` entrypoint above should be checked against a stored value: if this value changes, a complete refresh of Reference Data is in order.

-Reference data are returned as JSON objects, structured as 'data frames'.
-The query result columns (fields) occur as attribute names within the JSON object, and the values of each attribute is a vector (JSON array) of values.
-The query records can be constructed by combining the vector values across all attributes in the JSON object.

-**This format can be changed easily to instead return a more traditional array of JSON objects.**
+Reference data are returned as a JSON object with a single element `'items'`, which is an array of JSON objects.
+Each object corresponds to a single data record.

 All Reference Data queries require a user authentication `token` parameter, and may include a `lang` parameter.
 If the `lang` paramter is not provided, it will default to `EN`.